DGretta/Music/modular/make_noise_wogglebug_guide.md

 ![Make Noise Wogglebug](https://github.com/DGretta/Music/raw/main/modular/images/make_noise/wogglebug/front_panel.jpg)
 *Source of musical uncertainty with Speed/Chaos control, Ego/Id balance, Woggle control, and Disturb button - generates stepped/smooth random CVs plus three chaos audio oscillators*

-*Your Synthesizer's ID Monster - Source of Musical Uncertainty*
+*Controlled Chaos Generator - Source of Musical Uncertainty*

 ---

 ## Quick Start: Get Your First Sound in 5 Minutes

-**What is Wogglebug?** A "Source of Uncertainty" that generates stepped and smooth random voltages, giving your synthesizer a mind of its own.
+**What is Wogglebug?** A "Source of Uncertainty" that generates stepped and smooth random voltages, giving your system controlled unpredictability.
 Based on the legendary Buchla 265, it's **controlled chaos** that makes static sequences come alive with unpredictable, musical movement.
 Think of it as your synthesizer's "ID" - the unconscious element that adds life to electronic music.

 ### Your First Taste of Chaos (Basic Random CV)
 1. **Turn Speed/Chaos knob** to 12 o'clock position